Liza904913/Bikesharing/README.md

 ## Summary:

 The data shows the activity of the bike sharing service in New York during the month of August 2019.
-The far majority of the rides were  taken by male users during morning and evening and weekends.
+The far majority of the rides were taken by male users during morning, evening, and weekends.
 Additional visualizations are suggested for future analysis:
 - Compare data with different months of the year to see how different weather affect the bike use.
 -  Average distance for trip.